 The opportunities to achieve better health and social care outcomes through working co-productively with people and communities are enormous.
 Community-based approaches to prevention and provision of care and support can be cost-effective.
 Services that are planned and designed with and around the people who use them are better, more efficient and more highly valued.
 There is a growing body of evidence around loneliness and social isolation which compels us to do more to support and grow local support networks and community activity.
-Some studies put loneliness on a par with smoking as being a major public health hazard and the Marmot Review stressed the need to build strong and resilient communities if we are to tackle the country's health inequalities.
+Some studies put loneliness on a par with smoking as being a major public health hazard and the NHS Five Year Forward View calls for a personalised health service, a shift to prevention where people have much more control over their care.